Understanding Psychedelic Therapy in Clinical Trials

 Find answers to common patient questions

-The primary goal of our trials is to explore the safety, efficacy, and therapeutic potential of psychedelic medicines in a safe and supportive environment.
+The primary goal of our trials is to explore the safety, effectiveness, and therapeutic potential of psychedelic medicines in a safe and supportive environment.
 We aim to provide participants with a healing experience while contributing to the advancement of psychedelic science.

-If you want to apply for a clinical trial, click here.
+To apply for a clinical trial, click here.
 We will guide you through the application and screening process.

 Frequently Asked Questions